 Q: So, you arrived in Chevy Chase in 1969.
 What were you doing at IPS?

-MK: I spent my years at the Institute for Policy Studies doing neighborhood organizing and neighborhood development.
+MK: I spent my years at IPS doing neighborhood organizing and neighborhood development.
 I continued to write about neighborhoods and had some original ideas on self-governing neighborhood organizations.
 I met some interested ministers at the Urban Training Center for Christian Missions, where I was lecturing.
 One of these ministers, Leopold Bernhard of Columbus, was deeply interested in my approach to community organizing and invited me to test out some of my ideas on organizing.
 I went to Columbus and we formed the East Central Citizens Organization (ECCO).
 My approach was different than Alinsky’s and I broke with his protest approach.
 I didn’t believe in getting a bigger piece of the pie.
 I believed in self-government and neighborhoods having their own pies.
 I believed in breaking up the cities—having the neighborhoods become the basic unit of local government and coalescing into a metropolitan federation.